 The Dining Area

-The architects, Kevin Nguyen and Scott Lawrence of Nguyen Lawrence, worked in collaboration to design the space (they are also behind Beckon-Call and Hop Alley).
+The architects, Kevin Nguyen and Scott Lawrence of Nguyen Lawrence worked in collaboration to design the space (they are also behind Beckon-Call and Hop Alley).
 Every detail and material used in the space has meaning and purpose to the whole.
 For instance, the height of the booths is the same as the height of the bar and kitchen.
 Everything is counter level so the customer is not being looked down upon, making it a more intimate experience.
 As you walk in, a row of booths sits by the big bright windows.
 An upper-level dining area — a room inside of a room — called the ‘the Wolf’s Lair,’ for pre-booked tasting experiences is adjacent to the kitchen.
-The wall in the lair houses their extensive wine program and beautiful wine glasses.
+The wall in the lair houses its extensive wine program and beautiful wine glasses.

 Raw materials like regular plywood and pipe board, ceramic from Heath Ceramics in San Francisco and the brick wall from the previous structure left exposed, makes for a wabi-sabi element — a Japanese term meaning beauty in imperfection.
 A few small plants give a small bit of color against the brick.
 The gold lettering on the front door hints that you’re walking into something special.